Relative free splitting and free factor complexes I: Hyperbolicity: Hyperbolicity of the complex of relative free factor systems

 \subsection{The complex of free factor systems relative to a free factor system.}

 Fix a group $\Gamma$.
-Define the \emph{unreduced complex of free factor systems of $\Gamma$} to be the simplicial realization of the set of free factor systems with respect to the partial ordering~$\sqsubset$.
-This complex has a $0$-simplex for each free factor system $\A$, and a $K$-simplex for each chain of proper extensions of the form $\A_0 \sqsubset \A_1 \sqsubset \cdots \sqsubset \A_K$.
-The unreduced complex of free factor system is a single point if and only if $\Gamma$ is freely indecomposable.
-For present purposes our interest in this unreduced complex is as a home for relative complexes of free factor systems.
+Define the \emph{unreduced complex of free factor systems of $\Gamma$} to be the simplicial realization of the set of free factor systems with respect to the partial ordering~$\sqsubset$: there is a $0$-simplex for each free factor system $\B$, and more generally a $K$-simplex for each chain of proper extensions of the form $\B_0 \sqsubset \B_1 \sqsubset \cdots \sqsubset \B_K$.
+This unreduced complex has various undesirable features to be aware of.
+First, it has diameter $\le 2$: the vertex $\{[\Gamma]\}$ is connected to every other vertex by an edge; also, if $\Gamma$ has a Grushko free factor system~$\A$ --- for example if $\Gamma$ is finitely generated --- then the vertex $\A$ is connected to every other vertex by an edge.
+Also, if $\Gamma$ does \emph{not} have a Grushko free factor system, then the unreduced complex is infinite dimensional.
+For our present purposes, the only role of the unreduced complex is to serve as a home for each free factor complex of $\Gamma$ relative to some chosen free factor system.